miguelgonzalez9/Getting-and-Claning-Data-Course-Project/Code Book.md

 ### Class
 Factor variable with levels "test" and "train" indicating wheather the observation was in the test data or in the train data.

-## The test_train dataset
+## The 'test_train' Dataset
 This dataset contains the same data from ls, the difference is that the data isn't divided into signal groups but it's rather presented as a whole.\
 The list of variables can be found on the test_train_variables file.\
 This data set contains 10299 observation and 564 variables.
-## 'mean_std_data'
+## The 'mean_std_data' Dataset
-These data set takes from the mean and std variables from 'test_train' and stores them in a list containing a dataframe with the mean variables as the first element and a dataframe with the standard deviation variables as the second element.
+This data set takes from the mean and std variables from 'test_train' and stores them in a list containing a dataframe with the mean variables as the first element and a dataframe with the standard deviation variables as the second element.
-## 'avrg' and 'sum_list' Datasets
+## The 'avrg' and 'sum_list' Datasets
 These datasets summarise the data from the test_train and ls datasets respectively.
 These datasets contain the average of each variable for each label (activity) and each subject.
 The difference is that avrg presents this as a whole like 'test_train', and 'sum_list' for each signal, like 'ls'.